 Pacific Sailfish Lures

 Most Sailfish are caught using trolled rubber skirts similar to what are used for Marlin.
 I have had good success using Zukers trolling lures in the 12” size.
 They will also take trolled plugs like Rapalas although they often throw the treble hooks when they jump.

-On a couple of occasions I have seen them eat poppers but they are extremely hard to hook this way because of their bony mouths.
+On a couple of occasions I have seen them eat poppers but they are extremely hard to hook this way because of their hard mouths.
 If you do manage to hook them this way there is a good chance they will jump and throw your popper back at you at a high rate of speed.

 Some people like to fish for Sailfish with flies, usually teasing them close to the boat with a teaser and then dropping a fly back instead of a bait.